Ted Agon - Author

 There is a company that started a business in 1999 with $100,000.
 In its 6th year of business its market valuation was $6 billion.
 Its only service was to provide a path for people’s questions.
 Which company?
 Google.

 A search engine is only used when someone has a question.
-Searching is a process of questioning.
+Searching, in itself, is a process of questioning.
 A search engine is a question engine.
 Googling is now another word for questioning.

 To understand